DAlexFunk/Odin-Basic-Informational-Site/README.md

 The Basic Informational Site project from The Odin Project

 ## About
 This is the basic information site from The Odin Project.
 This project is meant to practice using Node as a simple server for a website.
-Because of this, the layout of the pages is not the focus and is thus as basic as possible.
+Because of this, the layout of the pages is not the focus and is thus as basic as possible.\
+UPDATE 11/18/2024: Updated the script to use the Express Library instead of vanilla NodeJS.

 ## Use
 * Start the server by running script.js.